- Published on

 istioctl install

-you are going to see the new namespace created by istioctl
+With kubectl get ns, you will see the new namespace created by istioctl.

 Istio is a very feature-rich service mesh that includes the following capabilities.